konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 ### Multiple sequence alignment with `muscle`

 We cannot only work with the default tools of the Unix shell but additionally have now access to a plethora of command line tools.
 Let's assume we want to perform a multiple alignment of the members of the [GlmZ family](http://rfam.xfam.org/family/GlmZ_SraJ).
 We choose [`muscle`](http://www.drive5.com/muscle/) for this purpose.
-Its web site offers compiled binaries which means we only have to download the containing archive via
+Its web site offers compiled binaries which means we only have to download the containing archive via (again, please write it in one line in the shell and remove the `\`)

     $ wget http://www.drive5.com/muscle/downloads3.8.31/\
            muscle3.8.31_i86linux64.tar.gz